But oh my gawd, the leggings!!

 The Income Breakdown

 And then what about these thousands of dollars per month?
-It seems that perhaps in a time teeming in consultants the competitions has forced some LLR consultants to offer more competitive prices.
+It seems that perhaps in a time teeming in consultants the competition has forced some LLR consultants to offer more competitive prices.
 According to Bottlesoup, even if the consultants ask the average going rate for their clothes, to actually see even just a 1% return in investment they will have to order at least 2 more rounds of inventory, meaning a quite, most likely $15,000 investment.

 That’s if you sell every last garment, which you are not able to choose.
 The selection your receiving is completely random when it comes to pattern and size.
 So if you receive 5 XXS and only 1 more commonly worn Medium Sized Carly you may find yourself absolutely trapped, awaiting the miracle microscopic frame to come along, and just pray its in their color.